matt-russo/pixelsynth-sw/README.md

 * record audio to mp3 (https://github.com/higuma/web-audio-recorder-js, https://blog.addpipe.com/using-webaudiorecorder-js-to-record-audio-on-your-website/)
 * redesign to maintain image aspect ratio?
 * more compact or responsive control panel so 'close controls' button doesn't get hidden (need better way to align labels with controls)
+* indicate file types that can be uploaded? (png, jpg only?)
+* button and/or key command to return to default settings?

 ### Accessibility
 * play indicator and sliders aren't visible on screen readers since they're canvases created with nexusUI (recreate with normal buttons and sliders?)
-* up/down left/right have dual assignments for screenreaders, depending on focus, may need very different solution
+* up/down left/right have dual assignments for screenreaders, depending on focus, may need very different solution (removed up/down for now)
 * speed control not reliable on some browsers? getting stuck, not able to increase
 * set to scan only once and then stop?
 * audio feedback for toggles and slider increments?